Eat, play and explore this beautiful neighbourhood with our ultimate Punggol guide.

 Uncle Leong Seafood, #01-03, 6 Tebing Lane, Punggol East, Singapore 828835

-Eat like you’re in the Land of Smiles at this seaside restaurant, which offers traditional Thai favourites like green chicken curry and tom yum soup, as well as other items such as the signature deep-fried pork knuckle.
-Steamed seabass with lime sauce is also a must-try.
+Eat like you’re in the Land of Smiles at this seaside restaurant, which offers traditional Thai favourites like green chicken curry and tom yum soup, as well as the signature deep-fried pork knuckle.
+Steamed sea bass with lime sauce is also a must-try.

 Trunk 95 at Bay, #02-06, The Punggol Settlement, 3 Punggol Point Road, Singapore 82869

 Housed in shipping containers, this food enclave is a novel concept in Singapore.
-Foodies can take their pick from restaurants like Big Fish Small Fish for fish and chips, Seoul Good for amazing Korean dishes and Pump Station 1965 Bar & Bistro for booze and bar bites.
-Here’s a pro tip: Come for dinner and watch the place come to life with fairy lights.
+Foodies can take their pick from restaurants like Big Fish Small Fish for fish and chips, Seoul Good for amazing Korean dishes, and Pump Station 1965 Bar & Bistro for booze and bar bites.
+Here’s a pro tip: head over for dinner and watch the place come to life with twinkling fairy lights.

 Punggol East Container Park, 50 Punggol East, Singapore 828824